imamfs/briefcash-transfer/README.md

 # briefcash-transfer
 Service for managing transfer request from client.
-This service will be connected with trigger transfer service to execute transfer request
+This service will be connected with trigger transfer service to execute transfer request, with kafka as middleware